 Aside from the fact that I don't believe these brothers and sisters really believe that—at least, not when applied to those on the other side—it's still an incredibly distressing and frustrating thing to hear.
 But it should be no surprise given the rate at which American evangelicals have learned to compartmentalize their "personal faith" from their vocations and public life while at the same time engaging a syncretism of their worship of God with their other objects of worship.
 (I talk a little more about this here.)

-But we also see the effect of this compartmentalization in the way evangelicals have come to mimic the snarky "street smarts" of the conservative pundits, not all of them believers themselves.
+But we also see the effect of this compartmentalization in the way evangelicals have come to mimic the snarky "street smarts" of the conservative pundits on TV and the web, not all of them believers themselves.
 Greedy, lustful, predatory businessmen gain our support because "that's just the way the world works."
 "You've got to pick your poison."
 "The world isn't black and white."
 "What other choice do we have than picking the lesser of two evils?"
 Et cetera, et cetera, ad infinitum.